 You can read about it all in Kaos’s Story.

 Natural Remedies for Ferrets

 I have been trying out different types of supplements to add in my guys’ smoothie to keep them as strong and (I hope), as cancer-free, as possible.
-At the time of writing (06/2015), I have a girl, Mojo, who has adrenal disease.
+At the time of writing (06/2015), I have a girl, Mojo, who has both adrenal & liver disease.

 I was putting black seed oil in the smoothie but when I read about oleocanthal, an ingredient in Extra Virgin Olive Oil, I decided to try that instead.
 It might be just a coincidence but since I’ve been adding that to their smoothie, Mojo, has been so sprightly and full of beans!
 I have fingers crossed that the smoothie keeps her well for as long as possible!